eu-digital-identity-wallet/eudi-app-ios-wallet-ui/fastlane/USAGE.md

 * Add production build configurations, for example `Debug Prod` and `Release Prod`.
 * Add production `.xcconfig` files and a `PROD` app build variant.
-* Update the lane or export options to include provisioning profile mappings for both the main app and the Identity Document Provider extension.
+* Update the lane or export options to include provisioning profile mappings for both the main app and the Identity Document Provider extension; the current lane only maps the main app profile.
 * Add secret scanning and demo-endpoint checks before upload.
 * Archive the IPA, dSYM files, entitlements, provisioning profile metadata, dependency report, SBOM, signing certificate fingerprint, Git commit, and test reports.